AIDTLab-DAU/AIDTLab-DAU.github.io/_pages/1-member.md

 He received the Achievement Award from Korea-Japan CCS (Complex Communication Society) in 2019 and best papers from KMMS (Korea Multimedia Society) in 2018, 2019 and also best lecture award from Tongmyong University in 2018, and a President Achievement Award from Dong-A University in 2023.

-He has worked as a board member of IEEE R10 Busan (Changwon) section since 2015 and has worked as a chief editor of Korea Multimedia Society (KMMS) since 2021.
+He has worked as a board member of IEEE R10 Busan section since 2015 and has worked as a chief editor of Korea Multimedia Society (KMMS) since 2021.
 He is a general manager of the project of "The Software Centered University" from 2023 and also a practice header of the project of "Digital Twin Testbed Establishment" funded by the Ministry of Science and ICT in Korea.
 </div>

 ###### Research Experience
-* 2019 - Present: Full Professor, Dept. of Computer Engineering, Dong-A University, Busan, South Korea
+* 2020 - Present: Full Professor, Dept. of Computer Engineering, Dong-A University, Busan, South Korea
 * 2015 - 2019: An Assistant, Associate, and Full Professor, Dept. of Information Security, Tongmyong University, Busan, South Korea

 ###### Education